DHummel-Price/NASA_Story/README.md

 (Committee Map - maybe a graphic using the setup of the house/senate floors)

+## Drill-down: California.
+This section will examine the congressional districts in CA as they relate to the locations of the 3 NASA centers in CA.

 ## Relationships between variables
 The parallel coordinate diagram below contains the top variables and allows the viewer to check the relationship between certain variables.